 As the name suggests, Ektara is a single stringed Musical Instrument.
 It is majorly used in the Folk Music of South Asia.
 In Punjab, it is called IKTARA.
 The Ektara instrument is leaned against one of the shoulders and the string is plucked with the help of the index finger.
 Another Punjabi String Instruments which has only a string and produces a very melancholy voice.

-A beautifully created and composed Punjabi Instruments, Kato is originally created in Punjab.
+A beautifully created and composed Punjabi Instrument, Kato is originally created in Punjab.
 The kato instrument is used in the folk dance of Punjab.
 It is also used in traditional Punjabi Folk Music.
 The instrument literally means squirrel in Punjabi.
 It is made up of wood and is given a squirrel shape which is attached to a long wooden stick.
 A rope is attached to the squirrel’s mouth and tail.
 To play it, the rope is pulled to create a clap sound.

 An ancient discovery of Khartal Instrument is natively used in devotional and folk songs.
 In punjabi culture, it is mainly used in Gurudwara Kirtans.
 The Khartal Musical Instrument comes up in different shapes.
 Every shape consists of metallic jingles which generate a metallic sound and add rhythm to the song or the kirtan.